ElliotFriedman/global-reentrancy-locks/README.md

 2. Inherit from the `BaseGlobalReentrancyLock` contract and set the `maxLockLevel` in the constructor.
 3. Implement the necessary access control mechanisms in your contract.
 4. Use the `_lock` and `_unlock` functions to control the lock state of your contract.
+5. Implement a modifier that handles making a call to the global reentrancy lock.
+Example code snippet with this modifier can be found in `ExampleSystem.sol`.

 ## Testing